Kacianoki/.github/profile/README.md

 Additionally, the game features a marketplace, dynamic weather, and smart AI (we tried), which will keep you entertained.

-# Future Plans
-Although we don’t have any specific plans yet, we’re looking to release another game set in a laboratory deep in the ocean.

 # Contact
 You can email us at: kacianoki@gmail.com.